1977–78 Winnipeg Jets season

 The 1977–78 Winnipeg Jets season was the Jets' sixth season of operation in the World Hockey Association (WHA).
-The Jets, finalists in 1977, qualified first for the playoffs and the championship against the New England Whalers in the Final.
-It was the Jets' second Avco Cup win.
+The Jets, finalists in 1977, qualified first for the playoffs with a dominant season of 50 wins, which included a perfect month of 13 wins in February.
+In the 1978 WHA playoffs, they won the Avco World Trophy over the New England Whalers in the Final for the second championship in Jets history.